Sony Xperia XZ2 specs

 OS: Android 8.0 Oreo

-So the Sony Xperia XZ2 is here, fully unveiled at Mobile World Congress 2018, and after spending a good portion of the time since testing the phone, it is evident that it is a competitive match for 2018's other Android flagships.
+So the Sony Xperia XZ2 is here, fully unveiled at Mobile World Congress, and after spending a good portion of the time since testing the phone, it is evident that it is a competitive match for other Android phones – and even now a few years after its release in 2020.

 The XZ2 delivers a top all-round hardware package, with a powerful Snapdragon 845 processor partnered with 4GB of RAM, 64GB of internal storage, and a vibrant 5.7-inch, 18:9, HDR Full HD+ display.
 The phone is also loaded with a technically impressive camera system, too, and one that on top of good picture taking credentials also delivers a super-impressive world-first for a smartphone: the ability to record 4K, HDR video.

 However, all of these qualities are of significantly less importance than the phone's design, and specifically whether Sony could finally ditch the massive bezels that have haunted its devices over recent years (especially in light of the bezel-less Samsung Galaxy S9 and Samsung Galaxy S9 Plus beauties).

 To find out whether or not Sony has finally caught up with the market in terms of looks and feel, which is so important to people when choosing a smartphone, read on.
 Before getting to the all-important details of the review, though, check out the Sony Xperia XZ2's hype-tastic launch trailer: